What is the average EBITDA multiple for PT clinics?

 Source: APTA Practice Profile

-CMS finalized further reductions to outpatient therapy reimbursement in the 2024 Physician Fee Schedule, compressing margins.
+CMS cut outpatient therapy reimbursement again in the 2024 Physician Fee Schedule, following similar cuts in 2022 and 2023.

 Source: CMS Physician Fee Schedule